awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 + 1\.16\.8
 + 1\.15\.11
 + 1\.14\.9
-+ 1\.13\.12

 **Important**
 Kubernetes version 1\.13 is now deprecated on Amazon EKS\.
-On **June 30th, 2020**, Kubernetes version 1\.13 will no longer be supported on Amazon EKS\.
-On or after this date, you will no longer be able to create new 1\.13 clusters, and all existing Amazon EKS clusters running Kubernetes version 1\.13 will eventually be automatically updated to version 1\.14\.
+As of **June 30th, 2020**, Kubernetes version 1\.13 is no longer supported on Amazon EKS\.
+You are no longer able to create new 1\.13 clusters, and all existing Amazon EKS clusters running Kubernetes version 1\.13 will eventually be automatically updated to version 1\.14\.
 We recommend that you update any 1\.13 clusters to version 1\.14 or later in order to avoid service interruption\.
 For more information, see [Amazon EKS version deprecation](#version-deprecation)\.
 Kubernetes API versions available through Amazon EKS are officially supported by AWS, until we remove the ability to create clusters using that version\.
 This is true even if upstream Kubernetes is no longer supporting a version available on Amazon EKS\.
 We backport security fixes that are applicable to the Kubernetes versions supported on Amazon EKS\.
 Existing clusters are always supported, and Amazon EKS will automatically update your cluster to a supported version if you have not done so manually by the version end of life date\.

 Unless your application requires a specific version of Kubernetes, we recommend that you choose the latest available Kubernetes version supported by Amazon EKS for your clusters\.
 As new Kubernetes versions become available in Amazon EKS, we recommend that you proactively update your clusters to use the latest available version\.
 For more information, see [Updating an Amazon EKS cluster Kubernetes version](update-cluster.md)\.